Australia's government accuses New Zealand of 'conspiring' against it

 New Zealand's opposition Labour Party is part of a "conspiracy" to bring down the Australian government -- at least according to Australia's governing Liberal National coalition.

-The diplomatic clash caps off a bizarre 48 hours in Canberra after Australia's deputy prime minister Barnaby Joyce was discovered to be a New Zealand citizen through his father.
+The diplomatic clash caps off a bizarre 48 hours in Canberra after Australia's Deputy Prime Minister Barnaby Joyce was discovered to be a New Zealand citizen through his father.

 Citizens of foreign countries are not allowed to sit in the Australian Parliament, according to the country's Constitution, a rule which has already tripped up a number of politicians in recent months.